 The myth is some people think that Magento migration costs very pricey; others believe it is not.

 The truth is many factors affect the cost to migrate to Magento 2.
-This cost relies on what we want to have on the new site: The complexity, the design, the number of extensions modules, custom functions, and configurations.
+This cost relies on what we want to have on the new site: The complexity, the design, the number of extension modules, custom functions, and configurations.
 The cost of hiring developers is the most significant one, cannot be unmentioned.

 The number of extension modules also plays a part in Magento 2 migration cost.
 Magento 2 modules are much more expensive than Magento 1.

-The recommendations are: you should use a ready-made theme, a suitable number of extensions modules, custom functions, and configurations.
+The recommendations are: you should use a ready-made theme, a suitable number of extension modules, custom functions, and configurations.
 As long as Magento 2 migration is a complicated process, a US or UK Magento agency might charge at least $15,000 to hire developers, excluding the theme and extensions fees.
-While you can outsource your project for an Asian country agency, the price would be much more affordable.
+While you can outsource your project to an Asian country agency, the price would be much more affordable.